 Honestly, it's a pretty terrible situation.

-Women pay the heaviest price for poor sanitation
+Women and children pay the heaviest price for poor sanitation

 Lack of sanitation doesn't just cause discomfort—it’s a safety issue that women and girls are forced to face every day.